dbcook/openrocket-database/README.md

 At present, only the LOC nose cones and transitions have been adjusted so this procedure works, because they are pretty heavy and the CG actually moves a fair amount.

+### Size Matching in the OpenRocket Parts Selection Dialogs

-* The "match fore diameter" option in the parts selection dialog is very useful for narrowing the giant list to potentially compatible parts.
+The 'match fore diameter' (the field name varies slightly) option in the parts selection dialogs is very useful for narrowing the giant list to potentially compatible parts.
 However, it is buggy and when choosing couplers or inner tubes it sometimes shows parts that are slightly too large to fit inside the outer tube.
 Verify your dimensions!

+### Metal Tip Fiberglass Nose Cones

+The density of aluminum at 2.7 g/cm3 is a little more than that of fiberglass (1.8 to 2.2 g/cm3).
+Metal tip nose cones will weigh slighly more than composite tip versions and have their CG slightly further forward, but the delta is not that large and OpenRocket has no good way to model this in a single component.
+For highest accuracy in mass, CG and moments of inertia, you can add a small mass object at the nose cone tip to make up the difference.

+Should you care about this level of accuracy, I also suggest you weigh your individual nose cone parts and adjust accordingly.
+Manufacturer data is scarce and there are individual part variations.

-### Advanced Tactics
+### Advanced Tactics for Complex Nose Cone Shapes

 Many specialty nose cones do not match one of the simple CP-computable shapes modeled by OpenRocket.
 In these cases an approximate shape is used and noted in comments in the .orc file.
-If the mass is too far off as a result, one of two things may be done:
+If the mass is too far off as a result, one of two things may have been done in the .orc files in this project:

-  * For plastic nose cones, the wall thickness will be adjust to correct the mass.
+  * For hollow nose cones, the wall thickness will be adjusted to correct the mass.
+This preserves the accuracy of the moments of inertia.
   * For solid nose cones, a mass override may be used.

 If you are trying to make a visually accurate OR file, some nose cone shapes that are composites of other simple shapes (BNC-55AM, Honest John etc.) can be modeled using a shoulderless forward cone, one or more transitions, and tube extensions for cylindrical nose cone sections.
-Short (even zero) length "phantom" tubes may need to be added to join those items.
+Short (even zero) length 'phantom' tubes may need to be added to join those items.
 However, there is no way to do this kind of thing as a single component preset in a .orc file, so if you want that level of fidelity you will have to do it manually.
 Jim Parsons (TRF user K'tesh) has posted many examples of these techniques in various TRF threads.
-In cases like the Honest John and Demon nose cones, you will very good appearance with reasonable drag and CP computations.
+In cases like the Honest John and Demon nose cones, you will get very good appearance with reasonable drag and CP computations.
 However for parts with draggy appliques like the Odyssey nose cone, there is no real way in OpenRocket to get the drag correct.